Last Updated on May 23, 2024 by Kirsten Raccuia

 Moving Abroad Regret #2

-We can work in Malaysia if we are hired by a company that wants to get us a costly visa.
+We could work in Malaysia if we were hired by a company that wants to get us a costly visa.
 Or we could start a business and apply for business visas – which we did (more on that below).

 But just showing up and getting a job here, especially on a tourist visa, is illegal.

-However, there are many countries where we could work legally, and getting the correct visa to do so is easier.
-When we left, I figured naively, that as the Raccuia Team, we could do anything, anywhere in the world.
+However, there are many countries where we can work legally, and getting the correct visa to do so is easier.
+When we left, I figured naively that as the Raccuia Team, we could do anything, anywhere in the world.
 And I still believe that.
 But honestly, I thought it would have been easier.

 Moving Abroad Regret #3